open-contracting/standard-development-handbook/docs/meta/style_guide.md

 For the `title` property of an object:

 > A title for this <object_name>.
-Titles will often be displayed in consuming application to help users find the <object_name> they are looking for.

 #### Descriptions

 For the `description` property of an object:

-> A short and easy-to-read summary of this <object_name>.
+> A description of this <object_name>.
 Structured information should be provided in <related_fields>.
-Descriptions should not exceed 250 words.

 **Example:**

-> A short and easy-to-read summary of this tender.
+> A description of this tender.
 Structured information should be provided in the items array.
-Descriptions should not exceed 250 words.

 #### Documents